dumrelu/TranslationAssistantForQt/README.md

 # TranslationAssistant

+When it will work: When bindings for text properties are working.
+So text: x + qsTr("Text"), not text = x + qsTr("Text") (use Qt.binding instead).
+When you have up-to-date translation files

+Minimum version: TBD(probably first version that supports QQmlEngine::retranslate)

 # TODO
 - Rename to TranslationAssistantForQml(maybe support C++ in the future)
+- Can we use .qm files?
 - Install directives
 - Save changes + test
 - Find simpler ways to integrate in app